-In our seemingly indefinite quarantine, keeping up our appearances is mostly limited to the waist up during our Zoom conference calls.
-We don’t need our hair to look boy-band perfect, we just need our locks to hold up without frizz or flyaways until our meeting’s end.
-That’s why hair wax is arguably the most appropriate styling product for our stay-at-home reality.
+What everyone sees in our physical appearance is, for the most part, limited to the waist up during our Zoom conference calls in this seemingly indefinite quarantine.
+We don’t need our hair to look boy-band perfect; we just need our locks to hold up without frizz or flyaways until our meetings adjourn.
+That’s why hair wax is arguably the most suitable hairstyling product for our stay-at-home reality right now.

-Made from (you guessed it) all-natural beeswax, hair wax is one of the thickest styling products for men, and usually features a stronger hold and a lower shine than both pomades and gels.
-They’re especially great for styling short, spiky hair, and keeping medium-textured hair in place.
-If you’re looking for a quick fix to your bed head before your virtual huddle room, then hair wax is probably for you.
-Ahead, we highlight some of our favorites for every price point.
+Made from all-natural beeswax, hair wax is one of the thickest styling products for men, which usually features a stronger hold and a lower shine than both pomades and hair gels.
+They’re especially great for styling short hairstyles and spiky hair and for keeping medium-textured hair in place.
+If you’re looking for a quick fix to your bedhead before your virtual huddle room, then hair wax is definitely for you.
+Ahead, we highlight some of our favorites a every price point.

 Oribe Rough Luxury Molding Wax

-Let’s start with the creme de la creme of haircare products: Oribe.
-Not surprisingly, the New York brand’s molding wax is sleekly packaged, and more importantly, keeps even the most unruly strands in place.
+Let’s start with the crème de la crème of haircare products: Oribe.
+Not surprisingly, the New York brand’s molding wax is sleekly packaged and keeps even the most unruly strands in place.
 Put a dime-sized amount through your locks for a semi-matte look.
 Plus, it smells amazing.